caplena/knowledge-base/docs/03-06-Subscriptions.md

 * [Free Trial](#free-trial)
 * [Subscriptions](#subscriptions)

-## Free Trial
+## Optional Free Trial

 ### Can I try Caplena out?
-Yes you can! 😃 We will offer you a free trial to test Caplena with your own data.
+We do offer the option of a free trial after your first demo or introductory call.
+During the free trial you can test Caplena with your own data.
+Please get in touch with our [sales team](https://caplena.com/en/register/) to set an appointment.

-### Is the trial for free?

-**Yes** it is! 😎

-### How can I start?

-You can either start your trial on your own by registering at [caplena.com](caplena.com), or you can first book a quick (30 min.) demo [here](https://savvycal.com/misel/chat).
-After the call / demo we will  setup your trial account and you're ready to go.

 ### Can my colleagues try?